 - U.S. shipping costs.

-- U.S. computer software, hardware and cloud data made directly from select providers.
+- U.S. computer software, hardware and cloud data purchases made directly from select providers.

-You’ll earn points based on the two spending categories from which you spend the most each billing cycle.
-Once you pass $150,000, you’ll earn only 1X the points.
-In addition, all other purchases that don’t qualify for bonus points will earn you 1X the points.
+You’ll retroactively earn 4X points on those two spending categories up until you pass $150,000 in combined bonus category purchases for that calendar year.
+Afterward, you’ll earn only 1X points on those purchases.
+Fortunately, all other purchases that don’t qualify for 4X rewards will still earn 1X points.

 The value of American Express Membership Rewards points depends on how you redeem them.
-You’ll get the most value from American Express points when redeeming for travel, particularly if you transfer your points to one of the American Express hotel or airline partners.
-Redeemed this way, Membership Rewards points are typically worth about two cents apiece.
-When you redeem for gift cards or statement credits, the value is usually much lower.
+Amex’s handy rewards calculator shows you the exact exchange rate toward specific options, but you’ll get the most value from American Express points when redeeming for travel, particularly if you transfer your points to one of American Express’ hotel or airline partners.

 Pay Over Time